Strictly monotone mean-variance preferences with applications to portfolio selection: Introduction

+The main contributions of this paper are as follows. \emph{Firstly}, we propose a class of preferences, formulated through a variational representation, and name them ``SMMV preferences'' (see \cref{eq: definition of SMMV :eq} for the definition and \Cref{thm: strict monotonicity of SMMV} for the strict monotonicity).
+And then we analyze their properties to facilitate comparison with \cite{Maccheroni-Marinacci-Rustichini-Taboga-2009} and establish several equivalent expressions.
+In particular, a SMMV preference can be represented in terms of a truncated quadratic utility functional (see \Cref{thm: Gateaux differentiability and equivalent expressions of SMMV}), or alternatively, as the minimum/maximum of some class of MV utility functionals (see \Cref{thm: minimality and maximality of SMMV}).
+Notably, this maximality implies that our SMMV preferences also extend the alternative construction of MMV preference reported in \cite{Cerny-2020}, where the monotone hull of MV preference is employed.
+We provide a commutative diagram analogous to \cite[eqn.(7)]{Cerny-2020} to graphically show this extension (see \Cref{rem: Supremal convolution characterization of SMMV}).

+\emph{Secondly}, we demonstrate that investment decisions under SMMV preferences can differ meaningfully from those under MMV and MV preferences in the single-period static portfolio problem.
+The discrepancy between them can be succinctly characterized by the Lagrange multiplier.
+Moreover, we reduce the SMMV portfolio problem to solving a set of linear equations, offering a significantly simpler algorithm compared to the approach that considers the first-order derivative conditions used in \cite{Maccheroni-Marinacci-Rustichini-Taboga-2009}.
+Leveraging this simplification, we carry out some numerical experiments to illustrate the single-period static portfolio selection under SMMV preferences.

+\emph{Thirdly}, in continuous times, we apply a general convex duality framework (see \Cref{app: Convex duality analysis to the MV problem}) to derive the optimal strategy, and find that the optimal strategies for SMMV and MV preferences coincide under \Cref{ass: SMMV-MV comparison}.
+This reproduces and generalizes the identity of the optimal MMV and MV preferences as shown in, e.g., \cite{Trybula-Zawisza-2019,Strub-Li-2020}.
+To facilitate comparison with existing studies, we also use classical methods to characterize the optimal SMMV portfolio strategies, including the dynamic programming for differential games, the martingale convex duality analysis for a minimax relationship, and the embedding method (proposed by \cite{Li-Ng-2000}) for multi-stage optimization.

 The rest of this paper is organized as follows.
-In \Cref{sec: Strictly monotone mean-variance preference}, we display the definition and properties of SMMV preferences.
-To illustrate the application of SMMV preferences, we study the single-period portfolio selection problem with SMMV preferences in \Cref{sec: Static portfolio selection} and the continuous-time portfolio selection problem in \Cref{sec: Continuous-time dynamic portfolio management}.
-In \Cref{sec: Concluding remark}, we make a brief concluding remark.
-The proofs of lemmas, theorems and propositions for this work are collected in \Cref{app: Proof}.
+In \Cref{sec: Strictly monotone mean-variance preference}, we introduce the definition and key properties of SMMV preferences.
+To showcase their application, we study the single-period portfolio selection problem under SMMV preferences in \Cref{sec: Static portfolio selection}, followed by the continuous-time portfolio selection problem in \Cref{sec: Continuous-time dynamic portfolio management}.
+Finally, \Cref{sec: Concluding remark} presents a brief concluding remark.
+A convex duality analysis to the MV problem is given in \Cref{app: Convex duality analysis to the MV problem}.
+And the proofs of lemmas, theorems and propositions for this work are collected in \Cref{app: Proof}.